dominicbiela/Clustering/README.md

  ![Cluster bar](https://user-images.githubusercontent.com/25266458/129878225-7043de03-b5e1-4342-989c-643fa2153b01.png)

- Figure 2​ - The outliers plotted on a boxplot, showing the specific ranges of each variable and the areas on where to focus.
+ _Figure 1​ - The outliers plotted on a boxplot, showing the specific ranges of each variable and the areas on where to focus._